AC Milan vs Fiorentina prediction and betting tips 19 Оctober 2025 | Dailysports experts

-One of the marquee clashes of Serie A’s Matchday 7 will unfold on Sunday at the iconic San Siro, where AC Milan hosts Fiorentina.
-We’re offering a bet on goals in this encounter, with solid odds for success.
+One of the fixtures of Serie A's Matchday 7 will take place on Sunday at the iconic San Siro, where local giants Milan host Fiorentina.
+I’m tipping this clash to feature goals on both ends, presenting a solid opportunity for a successful wager.

-See also: Cagliari vs Bologna prediction, H2H and probable lineups – 19 October 2025

 Match preview